klee-mens/LaserCAD/README.md

 git clone https://github.com/klee-mens/LaserCAD.git
 ```
 Now you can execute e.g. the /tutorial/0_Opening.py in your interpreter.
-You should get some text output like
+You should get some text output that ends with something like
 ```
 The geometric object <Composed_Mount:unnamed> is drawn to the position[108.51854, 264.70476,  80.     ] with the direction [-0.95766,  0.2566 , -0.13053]
 ```